 Approximately \$100,000 is available to fund a maximum of 3 Pilot and Feasibility (P&F) grants for 1 year.
-The major objective of this program is to provide research support to early career scientists (including senior post-doctoral fellows; >1.5 year with clear commitment to a career of academic research) and multidisciplinary teams develop preliminary data and/or novel methods involving nutrition and/or obesity-related research.
+The major objective of this program is to provide research support to early career scientists and multidisciplinary teams to develop preliminary data and/or novel methods involving nutrition and/or obesity-related research.
+Early career scientists include senior post-doctoral fellows who, at the time the submission, have been a fellow for at least 1.5 years and who have a clear commitment to a career of academic research.
+A letter of support from their mentoring group will be requested.